aionnetwork/aion-docs/aion-node/kernel/configure/_index.en.md

 Note that the `ROOT` logger maps to the logback root logger, and captures all logs not emitted directly by any of the modules.

+### Absolute Paths

+The logs now allow for absolute paths.
+Absolute paths refer to a very specific location on the your computer, and do not use aliases such as `~`.

 ### Rolling Persistent Logs

 The kernel's logger is configured to persist all generated log data into the log folder by default.
 The logs roll-over every data at midnight, and every time a log file gets larger than `100MB`.